 Enzyme Tests:

-cholesterol esterification and characteristic patterns of cholesterol storage (filipin staining) occurs in fibroblasts from Niemann-Pick disease type C patients.
+A decrease in cholesterol esterification and characteristic patterns of cholesterol storage (filipin staining) occurs in fibroblasts from Niemann-Pick disease type C patients.